• RollUpEurope

 Market size

-Therapy Brands operates in a behavioral health market in the US, which while growing modestly in low-single-digits, was valued at $140bn in 2022.
-There are 200K therapists and 80K+ psychologists practicing in the US.
-Behavioral health refers to life stressors and crises, mental health and substance use disorders, and stress-related physical symptoms.
-Behavioral health care is described as diagnosing, preventing, and treating these conditions.
-It includes the services provided by psychiatrists, neurologists, social workers, counselors, and physicians.
+Behavioural health refers to life stressors and crises, mental health and substance use disorders, and stress-related physical symptoms.
+Behavioural health care is described as diagnosing, preventing, and treating these conditions.
+It includes the services provided by psychiatrists, neurologists, social workers, counsellors, and physicians.

 Therapy Brands today

-Today, Therapy Brands, represented by its 19 brands, delivers integrated payment and software solutions tailored to various behavioral health sub-segments.
-With a client base of over 28,000 practices, their offerings encompass practice management software with integrated billing, data collection tools, electronic health records, and telehealth solutions.
+Today, Therapy Brands, represented by its 19 brands, delivers integrated payment and software solutions tailored to various behavioural health sub-segments.
+With a client base of over 28,000 practices, their offerings encompass practice management software with integrated billing, data collection tools, electronic health records, and tele-health solutions.

 Therapy Brands website

 2nd buyout: Lightyear Capital and Oak HC/FT.
-Tripling the revenue
+Revenue 3x’d

-Public records and press reports reveal that Therapy Brands experienced remarkable growth, tripling in size since that investment, mostly thanks to M&A (9 acquisitions completed).
+Public records reveal that Therapy Brands grew significantly, tripling in size since that investment, mostly thanks to M&A (9 acquisitions completed).
+According to the ratings agencies, the best was yet to come:

 This stands in stark contrast to Constellation Software, where organic growth tends to hover around zero.

-The Finale: KKR paid 25X EBITDA, got a good deal on the debt package
+The (intermediate) Finale: KKR pays 25x EBITDA, gets a good deal on the debt package

-According to PE Hub and Moody’s reports, KKR made a substantial acquisition in May 2021, valuing Therapy Brands at $1.25 billion in enterprise value.
-This translates to eye-catching multiples of 10 times sales and 25 times EBITDA.
+The valuation translated into multiples of 10x sales and 25x EBITDA.
 Well in excess of Constellation’s multiples at the time, even though Therapy was (and is) a significantly smaller business.

 In Moody’s opinion, the rationale for this premium valuation was underpinned